AadiManchekar/Fleet/README.md

 # Fleet
-Fleet is my attempt at building a functional and scalable cab aggregator application while honing my problem-solving and decision-making skills.
+Fleet is my attempt at building a functional and scalable cab aggregator application while honing my problem-solving and decision-making abilities.
 Every technical and architectural choice comes with trade-offs, and I aim to document each one, providing insights into the challenges and solutions involved in building such a platform.
+This project is a continuous work in progress, evolving as I acquire new knowledge and skills.

 ## Why Fleet Uses GPL 3.0